simh/simh/README.md

                                  targets of goto's, they could be used to provide comments in do command files, for example (":: This is a comment")
+    RETURN {status}              Return from the current do command file execution with the specified status or
+                                 the status from the last executed command if no status is specified.
+Status can be a number or a SCPE_<conditionname> name
+                                 string.
     SET ON                       Enables error trapping for currently defined traps (by ON commands)
     SET NOON                     Disables error trapping for currently defined traps (by ON commands)
-    RETURN                       Return from the current do command file execution with the status from the last executed command
-    RETURN <statusvalue>         Return from the current do command file execution with the indicated status.
-Status
-                                 can be a number or a SCPE_<conditionname> name string.
     ON <statusvalue> commandtoprocess{; additionalcommandtoprocess}
                                  Sets the action(s) to take when the specific error status is returned by a command in the